Railway freight transport statistics

+Railway undertakings which are below the thresholds may be included for some countries.
 Basic results and derived indicators (such as growth rates and shares in % of total) in the tables are rounded.
 However, the figures are based on the non-rounded original data.
 As a result, the sum of shares in % of total, as shown in the tables, is not necessarily equal to 100 %.
 Explanatory notes for countries are available in the metadata on the Eurostat website.
 Symbols

 |0||actual zero or very negligible transport|